 While different apple varieties bloom at slightly different times, most bloom in mid-spring.
 Apple trees tend to bloom in May in apple-growing regions (around the time that tulips bloom).

 Similar to other fruit trees, apple trees are most commonly pollinated by bees.
-There are a few varieties of apples which are self-fertile and can be pollinated with their own pollen, but most varieties of apple trees require a different apple variety growing nearby to produce fruit.
+There are a few varieties of apples that are self-fertile and can be pollinated with their own pollen, but most varieties of apple trees require a different apple variety growing nearby to produce fruit.

 Pollinating insects move the pollen from one tree’s blossoms to a different tree’s blossoms to pollinate each blossom.
 This is why apple trees are commonly planted in pairs, where the trees are different varieties that tend to bloom simultaneously.